 How to Prevent SQL Injection:-

-SQLi attackers can use unique character sequences to take advantage of a database, sanitizing data not to allow string concatenation is critical.
+Meanwhile, SQLi attackers can use unique character sequences to take advantage of a database, sanitizing data not to allow string concatenation is critical.

-We strongly recommend using a software or appliance-based web application firewall (WAF) to help filter out malicious data.
+Above all, we strongly recommend using a software or appliance-based web application firewall (WAF) to help filter out malicious data.

-It’s assumed internet-connected applications are not secure.
+Certainly, it’s assumed internet-connected applications are not secure.
 Therefore encryption and hashing passwords, confidential data, and connection strings are of the utmost importance.